News & Resources

 There are two main types of diminished value:

-1. Inherent.
-Inherent diminished value refers to the perceived loss of value of a vehicle following an accident-related repair, assuming the vehicle has been repaired to its original condition, except for the fact that it now has the stigma of having been in an accident.
-This stigma reduces the value a person may get for the vehicle when they try to sell it or trade it in, compared to what they would have gotten before it was involved in an accident.
+Inherent diminished value refers to the perceived loss of value of a vehicle following a collision-related repair, assuming the vehicle has been repaired to its original condition, except for the fact that it now has the stigma of having been in a collision.
+This stigma reduces the value a person may get for the vehicle when they try to sell it or trade it in, compared to what they would have gotten before it was involved in a collision.

 Your policy only covers direct losses